reshamas/fastai_deeplearn_part1/lessons/lesson_1b_deeplearn.md

 - make sure you can run all the steps in Crestle
 - try to look at some pictures
 - try different learning rates, how much slower is it? is it slower?
+- can look at Lesson 2, which looks at satellite images, which has multiple labels (hazy primary, agriculture clear primary water)

 ## Next Week
 #### Data Augmentation